ricardojoserf/subdoler/README.md

 - [PwnDB](https://github.com/davidtavarez/pwndb): Search leaked credentials (the service *tor* gets started)

-NOTE: Set the value to "True" in the config.py file to use these tools:
+NOTE: Set the value to "True" in the config.py file to use these tools

 ----------------------------------------------------------